aycher2000/rebuildhopsitev2/README.md

    - Update biography text in the story section
    - Modify featured tracks in the `featuredReleases` array

+4. **Navigation**
+   - Update navigation links in the `navLinks` array in `components/layout/Navbar.tsx`
+   - Modify styling by editing the className properties

 ## 📱 Responsive Design

 - Mobile-first approach